achimt/doepy/docs/index.rst

 ~~~~~~~~~~~

 Let’s say you have a design problem with the following table for the
 parameters range.
-Imagine this as a generic example of a checmical
+Imagine this as a generic example of a chemical
 process in a manufacturing plant.
 You have 3 levels of ``Pressure``, 3
 levels of ``Temperature``, 2 levels of ``FlowRate``, and 2 levels of
 ``Time``.